 Pro: Less Competition

-As new stores aren’t often added in the area, new apartments won’t be added either.
+As new stores aren’t built, apartments are neglected.
 If someone works nearby, and you’re the only option, that’s where they will rent.
 So you will either have a full house or no one at all.

 Can You Rent A Rent-Controlled Apartment Or House?

-In fact, some rent-controlled areas only affect those who have been living in the house or apartment since the 1970s.
-If you inherit a home from a family member, the law may stay in-tact, but otherwise, it is nearly impossible.
+Some rent-controlled areas only affect those who have been living in the house or apartment since the 70s.
+If you inherit a home from a family member, the law may stay intact, but otherwise, it is nearly impossible.

 Is Rent Control Good Or Bad?

-For example, when there is a crisis, like the pandemic, there will be different rules.
-The unemployment rate drops, people can’t pay their bills, and the first priority is to keep everyone fed, housed, and safe.
+Most will agree it doesn’t work in the US.
+Why is rent different from anything else?
+When there is a crisis, like the pandemic, there will be different rules.
+The unemployment rate drops, people can’t pay their bills, and the priority is to keep people fed, housed, and safe.

-Other than that, the general consensus is that rent control will never return for good.
-It will always be a memory from the 1970s and a way that people in the early 2000s got away with paying $30 a month for fifty years.
+Rent control won’t return.
+It will be a distant memory, and a way that people in the early 2000s got away with paying $30 a month for 50 years.

 Frequently Asked Questions (FAQ)FAQ

 California is home to 15 cities that have rent control policies.
 The cities are Alameda, Berkeley, Beverly Hills, East Palo Alto, Hayward, Los Angeles, Los Gatos, Mountain View, Oakland, Palm Springs, and Richmond.